Wind River Watershed Project

-More detailed information can be found in WDFW’s annual BPA contract reports here:
+CLICK HERE for more detailed information, found in WDFW’s annual BPA contract reports.

-WDFW escapement data for Wind River Summer Steelhead may be found here:
+CLICK HERE for WDFW escapement data for Wind River Summer Steelhead.

-and be sure to check the emergency regulations for any in-season updates found here:
+CLICK HERE to find emergency regulations for any in-season updates.

 - Bonneville Power Administration - Columbia Basin Fish & Wildlife Program Wind River Project Reports